sergiorosendo/tibia_nodie/README.md

 Always renew your buying offers for RoH in market and try to keep their price as low as possible.
 Note that as this and other similar bots become popuplar, RoH stocks will diminish and its price will rise.

 ###### Avoid unnecessary attention
-Rent a house with at least one SQM that is not visible from anywhere outside the house.
+Rent a house with at least one SQM that is not visible from anywhere outside the house and train ML in that spot.

 As you might want to stay afk and train ml for hours on end, you don't want other players to notice that your character is standing still and taking repetitive actions.

-If they that you are botting, other players might report you.
+If other players notice that you are botting, they might report you.
 This may not always lead to a ban but it is better to avoid it.

 ###### Remember to deactivate
 When you wish to leave protection zone or go hunting, always remember to deactivate the script with the proper hotkey so that the rune maker does not interfere with your gameplay.